Position paper for the 10th parliamentary term

 Preliminary remark

 The European Representation of the German Social Insurance has been involved in the joint shaping of Europe's social dimension for over 30 years now.
-Important steps are being taken at European level, for example in the areas of occupational health and safety, ensuring a high-quality and affordable supply of medicinal products and combating cross-border health threats such as the COVID-19 pandemic.
+Important decisions are being made at the European level, for example concerning occupational health and safety, high-quality and affordable supply of medicinal products as well as the combating of cross-border health threats such as the COVID-19 pandemic.

 The German social insurance system is a cornerstone of the welfare state and the democratic constitutional order.
 It represents the interests of 74 million insured persons in health and long-term care insurance, 57 million insured persons in pension insurance and more than 70 million insured persons in 5.2 million member companies in accident insurance – regardless of origin, religion or gender.
 Our basic principles are solidarity, codetermination and openness to the world.